 - If you are eligible for one of the programs listed below it’s important to understand what the program covers.
 Many will only cover basic dental care.

 - Earlier this year, the federal government announced its plans to create a national dental program, the Canadian Dental Care Plan.
+The first phase was launched last year with the Canada Dental Benefit.

 There are several federal, provincial and municipal government programs that offer some form of dental coverage.
 Read more to learn what they cover and whether you qualify.